ssrothman/standaloneEEC/SRothman/armadillo-12.2.0/README.md

 On Windows systems, the MinGW toolset or Visual Studio C++ 2019 (MSVC) can be used.

+Caveats on the use of SuperLU:
+- SuperLU must be available as a shared library
+- Only the following SuperLU versions are supported: 5.2.x, 5.3.x, 6.0.x
+- SuperLU 6.0.x must be compiled with default integer size (32 bits)

 ---

 ### 5: Linux and macOS: Installation

 Armadillo can be installed in several ways: either manually or via cmake, with or without root access.
 The cmake based installation is preferred.

 The cmake tool can be downloaded from https://www.cmake.org or (preferably) installed using the package manager on your system;
 on macOS systems, cmake can be installed through MacPorts or Homebrew.